cjuber/character/README.md

-an attempt to create a DnD character sheep app
+An attempt to create a DnD character sheet app